RonaldKiprotich/Personal-gallery/README.md

-# Galleria
+# Personal Gallery

-##A self custom gallery application that hoists a gallery
+A self custom gallery application that hoists a gallery
 ## By [Ronald.Kiprotich](https://github.com/)